SamTV12345/SmartOrganizr/README.md

 mvn spring-boot:run
 ```

-For using a persistent database you need to create a config.properties folder in the root directory of the project
+For using a persistent database you need to create a config.properties file in the root directory of the project
 (Where the **pom.xml** is located).
 The important config properties are:

 - spring.datasource.url=<url-to-database>